TheBB/Dark/docs/_sources/people/jonas.rst.txt

-After a brief and cryptic conversation with young Charlotte-2, Jonas makes his way to Mikkel-2’s bed in the hospital, but is abducted by Noah and Helge-3.
+After a brief and cryptic conversation with young Charlotte-2, Jonas makes his way to Mikkel-2’s bed in the hospital, but is abducted by Noah-11 and Helge-3.
 They take him to the bunker, where the elder Jonas-13C explains who he really is, and why he cannot let the younger Jonas out.